gerfen/multilanguages/README.md

 By default there is the ***EmbeddedResourceKeysProvider*** to fetch the files from the resources and you can create your own by inhereting from the interface ***IKeysProvider***
 More about the implementation in the Wiki soon

+# Getting Started with Blazor

+# Getting Started with UWP

 Thanks for the awesome contributors
 <a href="https://github.com/aksoftware98/multilanguages/graphs/contributors">